275RR-Public/LivingStream-python/README.md

 ---

-## Normal Operation
+## Normal Operation (after all setup and calibration)

-1. Launch the Object Tracking app and select "Live Mode"
+1. Launch the LivingStream Object Tracking app and select "Live Mode"
 2. Launch LivingStream

+Note: Both apps need to be running for the intended experience.

 ---